 The effect of earthing on sleep has been studied3.
 Of 61 people those ‘earthed’ reported less time taken to fall asleep, better quality of sleep, feeling more rested, less muscle stiffness, back or joint pain or pain overall.
 For example, 74% of those ‘earthed’ reported less back or joint pain compared to none in the control group.

-A study of twelve people over six weeks measured levels of the stress hormone cortisol and also melatonin, which is not only vital for sleep but a powerful antioxidant4.
+A study of twelve people over six weeks measured levels of the stress hormone Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of… and also melatonin, which is not only vital for sleep but a powerful Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection…4.
 As you can see in the graph below earthing normalised cortisol levels, which should be low in the night and increase as you awake, and also raised melatonin levels.

 Case histories and extensive thermography studies have demonstrated rapid reduction in inflammation and pain when patients are ‘earthed’ overnight.
 For example, consider the thermographs taken below of a 49-year old woman with chronic neck and upper back pain, restless legs during the night, who would wake up stiff and sore.
 The arrows in the thermographs indicate areas of poor circulation.
 In the top right image, the fingers appear to be missing because their temperature has become the same as the room.